-What is the hype behind the presence of the brand in Africa and how does it revolutionise our relationship with the beauty industry?
+What is the hype behind the presence of the brand in Africa and how does it revolutionize our relationship with the beauty industry?

 In 2017, when the brand first launched, it offered 40 foundation shades, from the lightest tone #100 to the darkest shade #498.
 There is something for every girl.
 The very pale girl will find her exact skin tone without the weird undertones accompanying it and the really dark girl will find her exact shade without having to settle for a product a couple of shades lighter than her.
 Fenty beauty isn’t the first brand to offer 40 shades but the genius behind the brand’s marketing is the use of models from different ethnicity and being the first brand to truly reach everyone – from lightest to darkest– allowing the brand to be seen as “The new generation of beauty.”
 Little wonder how the brand made $570 million in the first 15 months of its launch.

-Will we see a rise of global beauty industry entry into the African market?
+Will we see a rise in the global beauty industry's entry into the African market?
 I should think so, the Fenty Effect has that kind of influence.
-In coming years, we will very likely see more and more beauty industry walk closely with Fenty and make better on their inclusivity campaigns by setting up in Africa.
-The surge in these entrances will pique at the curiosity and interests of people on beauty and the significance of it.
+In the coming years, we will very likely see more and more beauty industries walk closely with Fenty and make better on their inclusivity campaigns by setting up in Africa.
+The surge in these entrances will pique at the curiosity and interest of people in beauty and its significance.
 More people will be willing to restructure their views of beauty and unlearn what they have originally been made to believe.
 We will also see more women lean more into their femininity and appearances while feeling seen.
 It is one of the many achievements of Fenty, with the offers of their diverse products, people began to feel seen, beautiful, and normal.

 We should have seen this launch coming when African content creators started collaborating with Fenty Beauty in 2021.
 However, with this launch, we will see more international and high-end brands work with African creators living in Africa.
 The familiar influencers known and loved will resonate well with locals than unfamiliar creators.
 With the collaboration will come improved campaigns and truly inclusive products and services.
 More brands will also strive to be “show not tell.”

 When beauty is concerned, people automatically assume it’s a talk concerning women, but it is not.
 Man or Woman, we possess beauty, which should be tended to and catered for.
-With Fenty being a gender-neutral brand, we will see more masculine acceptance towards makeup and skincare.
-More men will take their skin conditions seriously and work actively to improve on it and we will see more women embrace cosmetic skincare and recoil from poorly formulated organic skin remedies which only destroys and bleaches their skin.
+With Fenty being a gender-neutral brand, we will see more masculine acceptance of makeup and skincare.
+More men will take their skin conditions seriously and work actively to improve on it and we will see more women embrace cosmetic skincare and recoil from poorly formulated organic skin remedies that only destroy and bleaches their skin.

-I’m not big on high end or luxury brands but for Rihanna, I’m ready to spend all my non-existent squillions of Naira purchasing her products, in hopes that I will eventually come to her notice, and she will realise I’m the one for her after all.
-There are many people who also, are not inclined towards high end products but will make excuses for Rihanna.
-Technically, we won’t classify her products as high end, but her name, reputation, and fame change the dynamics.
+I’m not big on high-end or luxury brands but for Rihanna, I’m ready to spend all my non-existent squillions of Naira purchasing her products, in hopes that I will eventually come to her notice, and she will realize I’m the one for her after all.
+There are many people who also, are not inclined towards high-end products but will make excuses for Rihanna.
+Technically, we won’t classify her products as high-end, but her name, reputation, and fame change the dynamics.
 Fenty Beauty products are relatively affordable and cost similarly to the drugstore beauty products we are already used to.

-Fenty Beauty is conscious about their brand, from formulation to distribution, they make certain that their products are generally environmentally harm free, they also have some products which cater to the vegan needs and are keen on eco friendly products.
-The African beauty industry can benefit from the impact take the time to pay attention to their consumer’s needs while also reeling away from environmentally harmful activities and ingredients.
+Fenty Beauty is conscious about their brand, from formulation to distribution, they make certain that their products are generally environmentally harm-free, they also have some products which cater to the vegan needs and are keen on eco-friendly products.
+The African beauty industry can benefit from the impact and take the time to pay attention to their consumer’s needs while also reeling away from environmentally harmful activities and ingredients.